Skip to main content

 3. Noise: Both Excellent

-Both purifiers are among the quietest in their respective price classes, but the Levoit has a small advantage.
+Both purifiers are among the quietest in their respective price classes, and the Winix 5510 has a slight advantage on its lowest setting.

 Medium~36 dB~40 dB